 Thomas F. Lesinski.
-Mr. Lesinski has served as a director of NCM, Inc. since December 2014, as co-chairman of its Compensation Committee since January 2017 and as chairman of its Compensation Committee since July 2017.
+Mr. Lesinski has served as a director of NCM, Inc. since December 2014, as co-chairman of its Compensation Committee since July 2017.
 His current term as director expires in 2018.
 Mr. Lesinski has served as the Chief Executive Officer of Sonar Entertainment, an independent entertainment studio, since January 2016.
 Mr. Lesinski served as the founder and CEO of Energi Entertainment, a multi-media content production company, from August 2014 until December 2015.
 From 2013 to 2014, Mr. Lesinski was President of Digital Content and Distribution at Legendary Entertainment, a leading media company dedicated to owning, producing and delivering content to mainstream audiences with a targeted focus on the powerful fandom demographic.
 Prior to that role, from 2006 to 2013, Mr. Lesinski served as President, Digital Entertainment at Paramount Pictures, a global producer and distributor of filmed entertainment.
 Mr. Lesinski also served as President of Worldwide Home Entertainment at Paramount Pictures for three years, prior to which, he spent ten years in various leadership positions at Warner Bros.
 Entertainment and was a Managing Director for an advertising agency.